kshirsagarpratik/Jenkins-GitLab-CI-CD-Service/README.md

     Credentials : SSH Key.
     Build Trigger : Build when a change is pushed to GitLab (Gitlab plugin comes handy.)
 Build Step: Maven build with tasks; clean compile test.
     Post Build Actions : Record Jacoco Coverage Report, Report Build Status to GitLab.

 We feed this configuration into a job config.xml (XML to DSL plugin comes in handy.)
 Then using python-jenkins we can iteratively create Jenkins job for each GitLab project.
-Please refer to **‘output.xml’** as a sample.
+Please refer to `**output.xml**` as a sample.

 ### Setting up Webhooks for projects -> jobs